neogeek/neogeek.github.io/_posts/2019-01-01-creating-custom-packages-for-unity-2018.3.md

 When making the personal access token, make sure it has at least read access to private repos.

-Copy and paste the token into the manifest.json file before the domain name of the HTTPS URL with an `@` symbol seperating them.
+Copy and paste the token into the manifest.json file before the domain name of the HTTPS URL with an `@` symbol separating them.

 ```json
 {